Thyraz/energy-custom-graph/README.md

 ## Tips

-- Ensure recorder and long-term statistics are enabled for every entity you plan to plot.
+- Ensure recorder and long-term statistics are enabled for every entity you plan to use.
 - Use the relative period mode with positive or negative offsets to jump by whole days, weeks, months, or years.
-- When using `fill_to_series`, keep `name` values unique and avoid stacking on the involved series.
+- When using `fill_to_series`, keep `name` values unique and avoid stacking for the involved series.
-- Mix solid line colours with partial `fill_opacity` to highlight envelopes without hiding underlying charts; rgba/hex-alpha colours are fully supported.
 - When using multiple energy date pickers on a single dashboard, provide the appropriate `collection_key` so the card links to the correct selection.
-- Combine `multiply` and `add` to convert units (e.g. Wh to kWh) without creating extra template sensors.
+- Combine `multiply` and `add` to convert units (e.g. Wh to kWh) without the need for extra template sensors.

-## Support

-If you encounter issues or have feature requests, open an issue or pull request on the repository.
-Contributions that expand documentation, add new configuration helpers, or improve parity with core energy cards are always welcome.